 The single most important factor in deterring auto crimes is being selective in where you park your car.
-Park in well lighted and well populated areas.
+Park in well-lit, well-populated areas.

 Lock your car.
 It may seem obvious, but you wouldn't believe how many people forget.

 Traffic flow is important.
-You want to park your car in the areas with high vehicle and pedestrian traffic.
+Park your car in the areas with high vehicle and pedestrian traffic.

 Steering column sleeves are helpful in preventing car theft where cracking the column is necessary.

 Tinted windows provide extra coverage for thieves who break into cars to steal radios, air bags or the car itself.
 Avoid heavily tinted windows.